 The Peel River and its tributaries would have been a central landscape feature for the Aboriginal occupation of the Tamworth Region.
-Although Goonoo Goonoo Creek is located between 50m and 500m from the eastern boundary of the Development Area, it is unlikely that middens will be located within the Development Area.
+Although a Burkes Gully, a small ephemeral tributary of the Peel River is located within the Development Area, it is unlikely that middens will be located within the Development Area.
 Small isolated scatters of shell may be encountered but due to the level of disturbance, the overall potential of encountering these features is low.